 - Coat a pizza peel or the back of a parchment paper-covered baking sheet with cornmeal and place the hand-stretched dough on top.
 Adjust the shape if necessary.

 - Remove from oven.
-Let the pizza set for about five minutes, cut into slices and top with fresh parley or cilantro if desired.
+Let the pizza set for about five minutes, cut into slices and top with fresh parsley or cilantro if desired.
 Enjoy!

 - A 10-inch pizza is a good-size meal for two people, or it works well as an appetizer for four people.
 If you want to make a larger pizza, you can use more dough and toppings, but make sure it isn’t larger than your pizza stone or baking sheet.

 - While I highly recommend my make-ahead beer pizza dough, most grocery stores sell fresh pizza dough in the section where you can find freshly prepared soups, salads and meals.
 If you can’t find it, ask someone at the deli counter.

 - The amount of cheese you use depends on how cheesy you like your pizza.
 I’m a cheesy pizza kind of lady, so I use 1 ¼ cups.
 For the mozzarella, I definitely recommend grating it yourself rather than the bagged shredded cheese, which doesn’t melt as well, and using the kind of mozzarella that isn’t stored in water, which can soak the crust.